 California Faces A Most Massive Budget Shortfall

-Governor JERRY BROWN (Democrat, California): Each group in California that benefits from state money will come to Sacramento and will complain.
+JERRY BROWN: Each group in California that benefits from state money will come to Sacramento and will complain.
 The hallways are going to be crowded in the coming months of people who say: Please keep the money coming.
 And my message is: the money is not there.

 MYERS: When Governor Brown's budget wasn't being hit as heartless, it was being called a drag on the economy.
 The biggest fight so far: his plan to eliminate local redevelopment agencies and divert the tax dollars to other government services.
 Those tax dollars provide an economic boost, says Los Angeles Mayor Antonio Villaraigosa.

-MAYOR ANTONIO VILLARAIGOSA (Democrat, Los Angeles): This is the wrong time to disincentivize, frankly, companies from coming to distressed areas of our city.
+MAYOR ANTONIO VILLARAIGOSA: This is the wrong time to disincentivize, frankly, companies from coming to distressed areas of our city.

 MYERS: To which Governor Jerry Brown, himself the former mayor of Oakland, says the question for local officials is this: